Phrenzi/slate/source/includes/_patron_app_patrons.md

 ```

-This endpoint require patron authentication, and retrieves all patrons.
+This endpoint require `Patron Token` authentication, and retrieves all patrons.

 ### HTTP Request